FelipeMarcelino/FelipeMarcelino.github.io/wz0b-permanent-notes.md

 - Try to think how permanent notes related to other notes as well, is the phase that we create connection.
 - Combine them, generate, create questions through permanent notes.
 And of course, answer questions using permanent notes
-- Try to think how the information can help and build your ideas
-- Use this kind of notes to write questions about a specific topic: [[zkr2-question-about-a-topic]]#.
+- Use this kind of notes to write questions about a specific topic: [[zkr2-question-about-a-topic]].
 With multiple permanent notes you can write and answer questions about a specific subject, with further knowledge about it.
 It is impossible to create a good question without research and write about something.